Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Experiments

 \subsection{Further Analysis}

-In this subsection, additional evidence and discussion are provided to further analyze the advantages of DISCO in classification, localization, and interpretability, respectively.
+In this subsection, additional evidence and discussion are provided to further analyze the advantages of DISCO in \textit{classification}, \textit{localization}, and \textit{interoperability}.
 Unless otherwise specified, the following experiments are all based on VOC at the $40\%$ noise level.